Current Grant Projects

 Through its competitive grants process, the Miriam Rosenthal Foundation for the Arts selected three projects for the new arts season.
 Organizations sponsoring/presenting these projects are the Dayton Philharmonic, Victoria Theatre Association, and the Dayton Ballet.

-Start the Season with a Powerful Rarity
+The Season started with a Powerful Rarity

 The Dayton Performing Arts Alliance will be spreading its talents and resources into the community in new and different ways.
 Designed to increase awareness of the DPAA — all while bringing some cheer and delivering some professional-level artistic creativity — artists will pop up in settings sure to surprise and delight.
 Follow the traveling show on social media as all of the Dayton area can be transformed into a performance space at any time.
 The Miriam Rosenthal Foundation has agreed to lend its financial support, and we look forward to the fun and performances to follow!